-School Violence Risk Assessments (SVRA)-SVRAs are conducted by trained intake specialists when students who have made homicidal threats are referred for evaluation.
+School Violence Risk Assessments (SVRA)-SVRAs are conducted by trained intake specialists at JFEC when students who have made homicidal threats are referred for evaluation.
 The SVRA rule-out is an in-depth clinical interview conducted with the student and parent.
 These intakes normally take at least two hours to conduct.
-Intake specialists who conduct SVRAs are also trained in the Structured Assessment of Violent Risk in Youth.
+Intake specialists who conduct SVRAs are also trained in the Structured Assessment of Violent Risk in Youth (SAVRY).
 These cases are reviewed by the JFEC clinical staffing committee.
 The committee determines whether the student should be referred for further evaluation by a child/adolescent psychiatrist at district expense.
-David Corwin, M.D., a forensic psychiatrist affiliated with the University of Utah, conducts the psychiatric evaluations for the district.
-The committee also makes family and school-based recommendations to the parent.
-Doctoral psychology interns may observe up to 3 SVRA rule-out clinical interviews conduct at least one SVRA rule-out interview after training.
+David Corwin, M.D., a forensic child psychiatrist affiliated with the University of Utah, conducts the psychiatric evaluations for the district.
+The committee also makes family and school-based recommendations to the parents.
+Doctoral psychology interns may observe up to 3 SVRA rule-out clinical interviews conducted by a licensed psychologist.
+With supervision, the doctoral psychology interns may be allowed to conduct at least one SVRA rule-out interview after training.
 Doctoral psychology interns will be asked to observe an SVRA family meeting when the psychiatrist reviews his findings and recommendations with the family and school personnel.